Che Guevara: Visit to Algeria and political turn

-In Guevara's private writings from this time (since released), he displays his growing criticism of the Soviet political economy, believing that the Soviets had "forgotten Marx".
-This led Guevara to denounce a range of Soviet practices including what he saw as their attempt to "air-brush the inherent violence of class struggle integral to the transition from capitalism to socialism", their "dangerous" policy of peaceful co-existence with the United States, their failure to push for a "change in consciousness" towards the idea of work, and their attempt to "liberalize" the socialist economy.
+In Guevara's private writings, he displays his growing criticism of the Soviet political economy, believing that the Soviets had "forgotten Marx".
+This led Guevara to denounce several Soviet practices including what he saw as their attempt to "air-brush the inherent violence of class struggle integral to the transition from capitalism to socialism", their "dangerous" policy of peaceful co-existence with the US, their failure to push for a "change in consciousness" towards the idea of work, and their attempt to "liberalize" the socialist economy.
 Guevara wanted the complete elimination of money, interest, commodity production, the market economy, and "mercantile relationships": all conditions that the Soviets argued would only disappear when world communism was achieved.
-Disagreeing with this incrementalist approach, Guevara criticized the Soviet Manual of Political Economy, predicting that if the Soviet Union did not abolish the law of value (as Guevara desired), it would eventually return to capitalism.
+Disagreeing with this incrementalist approach, Guevara criticized the Soviet Manual of Political Economy, predicting that if the Soviets did not abolish the law of value, it would eventually return to capitalism.

 Guevara returning to Cuba at Rancho Boyeros airport on 14 March 1965.
 He is received by (left to right) Fidel Castro, Aleida March, Carlos Rafael Rodriguez, and Osvaldo Dorticos.

-Two weeks after his Algiers speech and his return to Cuba, Guevara dropped out of public life and then vanished altogether.
-His whereabouts were a great mystery in Cuba, as he was generally regarded as second in power to Castro himself.
-His disappearance was variously attributed to the failure of the Cuban industrialization scheme he had advocated while minister of industries, to pressure exerted on Castro by Soviet officials who disapproved of Guevara's pro-Chinese communist stance on the Sino-Soviet split, and to serious differences between Guevara and the pragmatic Castro regarding Cuba's economic development and ideological line.
-Pressed by international speculation regarding Guevara's fate, Castro stated on 16 June 1965, that the people would be informed when Guevara himself wished to let them know.
-Still, rumors spread both inside and outside Cuba concerning the missing Guevara's whereabouts.
+Two weeks after his Algiers speech and return to Cuba, Guevara dropped out of public life and vanished altogether.
+His whereabouts were a mystery in Cuba, as he was second in power to Castro.
+His disappearance was attributed to the failure of the Cuban industrialization scheme he had advocated, pressure exerted on Castro by Soviet officials who disapproved of Guevara's pro-Chinese communist stance on the Sino-Soviet split, and serious differences between Guevara and the pragmatic Castro regarding Cuba's economic development and ideological line.
+Pressed by international speculation regarding Guevara's fate, Castro stated in June 1965, that the people would be informed when Guevara wished to let them know.
+Still, rumors spread inside and outside Cuba concerning Guevara's whereabouts.

-There are various rumors from retired Cuban officials who were around the Castro brothers that the Castro brothers and Guevara had a strong disagreement after Guevara's Algiers speech.
-Intelligence files from the East German embassy in Cuba detail various heated exchanges between Fidel Castro and Che Guevara after Guevara's return from Africa.
+There are rumors from retired Cuban officials who were around the Castro brothers that the brothers and Guevara had a strong disagreement after Guevara's Algiers speech.
+Intelligence files from the East German embassy in Cuba detail heated exchanges between Castro and Guevara after Guevara's return from Africa.
 Whether Castro disagreed with Guevara's criticisms of the Soviet Union or just found them unproductive to express on the world stage remains unclear.

-On 3 October 1965, Castro publicly revealed an undated letter purportedly written to him by Guevara around seven months earlier which was later titled Che Guevara's "farewell letter".
-In the letter, Guevara reaffirmed his enduring solidarity with the Cuban Revolution but declared his intention to leave Cuba to fight for the revolutionary cause abroad.
-Additionally, he resigned from all his positions in the Cuban government and communist party, and renounced his honorary Cuban citizenship.
+On 3 October, Castro publicly revealed a three-page, undated letter purportedly written to him by Guevara around seven months earlier, later titled Guevara's "farewell letter".
+In it, Guevara reaffirmed his enduring solidarity with the Revolution but declared his intention to leave Cuba to fight for the revolutionary cause abroad.
+He resigned from all his positions in the government and communist party, and renounced his honorary Cuban citizenship.